 Because Pho is a soup that is made in just about every Vietnamese household, there are rarely two bowls that turn out the same as someone else’s.
 There are secret family ingredients that are added in varying amounts, or a subtle changes and adjustments, leading to what is very similar, but never quite the same.

-In Vietname, Pho is a staple of the diet – it’s a true classic.
+In Vietnam, Pho is a staple of the diet – it’s a true classic.
 Even if you’ve never been to Vietnam, you’ve likely tried Pho at a Vietnamese restaurant.
-While there are so many fantastic Vietnamese, I’m always drawn to order a big bowl of Pho, because of how delicious and comforting it is.
+While there are so many fantastic Vietnamese dishes, I’m always drawn to order a big bowl of Pho, because of how delicious and comforting it is.

 Of course, that got me wondering if I could make a passable version of my own at home.
 I shouldn’t have to go out every time I want a bowl of pho, right?
 As it turns out, making a really good, flavorful, and healing broth for pho can be quite tedious, but it doesn’t have to be.